SAP-samples/teched2023-AD266/exercises/ex4/README.md

     private CqnService goalService;
     ```

-// the tip below seems to be out of place
 > **Tip:** Treat the package names with caution.
 Depending on how you name your CDS entities and services as well as how remote services are named there may be naming clashes.
 >
 > In our case the generated API class for the SuccessFactors service is similar to the generated entity class `cds.gen.goalservice.Goal_` of our `GoalServcie`.
 So the fully qualified class name is shown here.